irql/statemachines/README.md

 ## Classes

+### Runtime

+Each time some transition occurs from one state to another, it may have an optional side effect, which is defined in the Edge object inside which the transition was made.
+This side effect is *highly* encouraged to consume only methods from the `Machine<T>::runtime` object, with the requirement that this class- whatever it is- extend the base virtual `std::vector<T> Runtime<T>::dispatch(string method, std::vector<T> arguments)` method; calling this method can be thought of as the state machine making a "system call," and both the arguments as well as the return value must be the same type as the machine type `T`.

 ### Machine

 Contains the current state the machine is in, and keeps a record of all `Transition` objects generated each time `Machine::progress()` is run.